-With recent changes to the Election Act, we’re working to modernize the voting process for the next scheduled provincial election in 2021.
+Following changes to the Election Act in 2019 and the 2020 Provincial General Election, we’re working to modernize the voting process for provincial elections in B.C.

 - Faster results

-- Almost all votes will be counted on election night
+- Almost all ballots will be counted on election night

-- Initial results will be reported shortly after the close of voting for most voting locations
+- Preliminary results will be reported shortly after voting closes on election night

 - Fewer ballots will be counted after election day and the final count of mail-in and absentee ballots may happen sooner

 Frequently Asked Questions